 We support in enhancing the capacity of health care workers through holding in-service trainings, On the Job Training (OJT) and mentorship sessions, Joint Support Supervision (JSS) visits and conducting Routine Data Quality Audits (RDQA).

-Supporting the health department in increasing access to quality health and nutrition services by conducting integrated health and nutrition outreaches in hard to reach areas, conducting mass screening activities and supporting Malezi Bora campaigns for purposes of improving coverage of Maternal, Neonatal, Child Health and Nutrition services
+Support the health department in increasing access to quality health and nutrition services by conducting integrated health and nutrition outreaches in hard to reach areas and conducting mass screening activities.

-We support coordination of nutrition activities through holding of nutrition technical forums at county and sub county levels as well as holding health workers review meetings and Community Health Volunteers (CHVs) review meetings.
+We support coordination of nutrition activities through holding of nutrition technical forums at county and sub county levels as well as holding health workers review meetings and Community Health Promoters (CHPs) review meetings.
 We also actively participate in the National Nutrition Technical Forums (NNTF)